-Medicare’s Policy On Walk In Tubs
+Medicare’s Policy On Walk-In Tubs

-Sorry to say that Medicare does not consider walk in bathtubs to be durable medical equipment so, they won’t pay for the tub nor would they contribute anything to the cost of the tub or installation.
+I am sorry to say that Medicare Part A and Part B does not consider walk-in tubs to be durable medical equipment so, they won’t pay for the purchase of a walk-in tub nor would they contribute anything to the cost of the tub or towards installation costs.

-BUT – if you (or your physician) can demonstrate that this type of tub is an “absolute medical necessity” – Medicare may reimburse you after you’ve purchased and installed it.
-To do this you would need…
+BUT – if you (or your physician) can demonstrate that this type of tub is an absolute medical necessity – Medicare may reimburse you after you’ve purchased and installed it.

-- a written prescription by your physician describing you you need a walk in tub which should also include any specific features such as “it must have grab bars” or “it must have an anti slip floor”, etc.
+- a written prescription by your physician describing you you need a walk-in tub which should also include any specific features such as “it must have grab bars” or “it must have an anti-slip floor”, etc.

-Please know that even if you have all of these, Medicare may still deny you.
+Please know that even if you can prove a walk-in tub is an absolute necessity, Medicare may still deny you.

-Medicare Advantage May Pay For Walk In Bathtubs
+Medicare Advantage May Pay For Walk-In Bathtubs

 Because this is run by private insurance companies the rules will be different from one company to another so if you have MA please check with your company.

-- the walk in tub should be used to prevent, diagnose or treat a disease or injury
+- the walk-in tub should be used to prevent, diagnose or treat a disease or injury

 - it should make up for any physical injury and/or weakness